 Keeping your Ads fresh is an important part of the Ads account optimization process.
 It’s critical to consistently try new and improved ads, experimenting with different Call-to-Actions (CTAs), to increase performance and explore different search opportunities.

-Here are a few of my tips for how to write effective AdWords ads.
+Here are a few of my tips for how to write effective ads.
 Hope my approach helps!

 Use the Right Words to Appeal to Your Audience

 Language is important for connecting with users.
 Using relevant words that resonate with both your customers’ search query and demographic can have a significant positive influence on the effectiveness of your ad.

 For example, say you’re a Bay Area audio company advertising to people searching for “pocket Bluetooth speakers”.
 You specifically want to appeal to a younger audience, so the language of your ads should be oriented towards the local, hip, music-loving demographic.